warner/petmail/docs/steal_this_software.md

 configure everything.
 That's a drag.
-But the upside is that there's no confusion about where the state or configuration lives, and there's no hard-to-manage race between the user modifying their config and the program modifying its state (both a atomic DB transactions).
+But the upside is that there's no confusion about where the state or configuration lives, and there's no hard-to-manage race between the user modifying their config and the program modifying its state (both are atomic DB transactions).

 For example, in Tahoe we'd kind of like to store the list of known servers in a text file (one per line), because that'd be easy for a human to edit.
 But